thejunto/handbook/content/workflow.md

 for the company this week?
 This priority needs to be approved by everyone else on the team during the overlap.
   Examples:
-  - "Call 25 potential clients with the purpose of closing 20k in sales".
+  - Call 25 potential clients with the purpose of closing 20k in sales.
-  - "Send final invoice and thank-you card to our client with the purpose of closing the project".
+  - Send final invoice and thank-you card to our client with the purpose of closing the project.
-  - "Complete the Design Sprint with XYZ client with the purpose of giving a prototype to our dev team".
+  - Complete the Design Sprint with XYZ client with the purpose of giving a prototype to our dev team.
-  - "Have a first version of the website live to show to the client"
+  - Have a first version of the website live to show to the client.
-  - "Present the Sales Plan for the upcoming month with the purpose of reaching X amount in sales next month"
+  - Present the Sales Plan for the upcoming month with the purpose of reaching X amount in sales next month.
-2. **Personal Priority**: What is the most important thing you will do for yourself this week?
+2. **Learning Priority**: What will you learn this week?
 Examples:
-  - Run 10k this week.
-  - Going through a Codecademy course.
+  - 30 min of Angular.js every day.
+  - Complete two chapters of the Michael Hartl tutorial.
-  - Reading Alan Turing's biography.
+  - Read 25% of Alan Turing's biography.

-  - Visiting grandma.
+Good goals are SMART:
+- **S**pecific – What?
+Who?
+When?
+Where?
+Why?
+- **M**easurable – How will I know when it is accomplished?
+What metrics will I use?
+- **A**chievable –How realistic is the goal based on other constraints?
+- **R**elevant - Does this seem worthwhile?
+Is this the right time?
+Does this match our other efforts/needs?
+Are you the right person?
+- **T**ime-bound – When will this be done?

 ## Accountability
 We [work remotely](/content/remote.md) part of the time, which means it's really